Mark Parton: Personal life

+Parton's wife is Colombian and their household is bilingual, speaking both English and Spanish.

 He has long been aware of having Aboriginal heritage, but in 2022 researched his family history to find the details.

 Parton has admitted to having a caffeine addiction.

-Parton is a frequent user of the social media platform TikTok, and was briefly ejected from ACT's parliament after releasing a video that was alleged to breach parliamentary filming rules.
+Parton is a frequent user of the social media platform TikTok, and was briefly ejected from ACT's parliament in 2020 after releasing a video that was alleged to breach parliamentary filming rules.